AbuKhaled22/AbuKhaled22/README.md

 <!-- About -->
 <h2 align="center">About Me</h2>
 <p align="center">Greetings!
-I am [ABDULLAH], an accomplished software engineer with a wealth of experience in crafting robust web applications.
+I am ABDULLAH, an accomplished software engineer with a wealth of experience in crafting robust web applications.
 My proficiency spans a multitude of technologies, including React, Node.js, HTML, CSS, JavaScript, Java, and C++.
 With a steadfast commitment to quality and innovation, I strive to deliver exceptional solutions that meet and exceed expectations.</p>

 <!-- Skills -->